 - Whitelist: Only requests from the IP addresses or CIDR blocks in the specified ACL

 are forwarded.
-Whitelists apply to scenarios that require you to allow only specific IP addresses
+Whitelists apply to scenarios in which you want to allow only specific IP addresses

 to access an application.

-not forwarded.
-You can use the blacklist feature when you want to deny access from specified IP
+You can choose this option if you want to block requests from specified IP addresses.

 If you enable a blacklist but the blacklist does not contain an IP address, the CLB listener forwards all requests.